 After the first 12 months of the FSS contract of participation, the FSS family may move outside the initial PHA jurisdiction under portability procedures regardless of PHA approval [24 CFR 984.306(a)(2)].

 7-I.D.
 PORTABILITY REQUIREMENTS FOR FSS PARTICIPANTS

-Receiving PHA Administers an FSS Program [24 CFR 984.306(b)]
+Receiving PHA Offers an FSS Program [24 CFR 984.306(b) and FAQ on FSS Final Rule implementation 7/23/23, Port2]